JustinLove/alchemy_tutor/notes.md

     - x 4 big (5-6 units)
     - x 21 (3 units) (don't seem to need 21 in practice)
   - detect void? - can get 39% with wood tank and current drains, which arent vanilla anyway
+  - output water? (ex) readily available
+  - touch of water
+  - gold is root of all solids
+    - needs lots of poly??

 - watchlist
   - steel cauldrons - `steel_static_strong`